py-mine/mcproto/docs/contributing/guides/documentation.md

 make a simple change easily, without having to look at any docs.

-That said, for more complex changes, you will want to familiarize yourself with [mkdocs-material documentation][mkdocs-material-guide].
+That said, for more complex changes, you will want to familiarize yourself with [mkdocs-material documentation][mkdocs-material-reference].
 Don't worry, these docs are fairly easy to read and while they do cover a lot, they're nicely segmented, so you should be able to find what you're looking for quickly.
 On top of just that, you may want to simply look through the existing pages, as a lot of what you'd probably want to do was already done on one of our pages, so you can just copy that.

 Other than just mkdocs-material, we also use [pymdown-extensions], which add various neat